Manish3Air/Job-Tracker/README.md

 ## 🖼️ Screenshots
 -Add screenshots or GIFs of the dashboard, job list, status tracking, etc.
 ## 🧑‍💻 Author
--Manish Raj Pandey
+- Manish Raj Pandey
--GitHub: @Manish3Air
+- GitHub: @Manish3Air
--LinkedIn: [Your LinkedIn Profile]
+- LinkedIn: [Your LinkedIn Profile]
--Email: [your-email@example.com]
+- Email: [your-email@example.com]
 ## 📜 License
--This project is licensed under the MIT License.
+- This project is licensed under the MIT License.
 ## 🌟 Contributing
--Contributions are welcome!
+- Contributions are welcome!
 Follow these steps:
--Fork this repository
+- Fork this repository
--Create a new branch (git checkout -b feature-name) -Make your changes
+- Create a new branch (git checkout -b feature-name)
+- Make your changes
--Commit and push (git commit -m 'added feature' && git push) -Submit a pull request
+- Commit and push (git commit -m 'added feature' && git push)
+- Submit a pull request
 ## 🗂️ Issues & Suggestions
-Found a bug or want to request a feature?
+- Found a bug or want to request a feature?
-Submit an issue here: GitHub Issues
+- Submit an issue here: GitHub Issues
 ## 📬 Contact
--Got questions or feedback?
+- Got questions or feedback?
--📧 Reach out at your-email@example.com
+- 📧 Reach out at your-email@example.com